-- .1 Refer to Division 1, General Requirements. - .2 This section of the specification forms an integral part of the Contract Documents and is to be read, interpreted and coordinated with all other parts.
+- .1 Refer to Division 1, General Requirements. - .2 This section of the specification forms an integral part of the Contract Documents and is to be read, interpreted and coordinated with all other parts. - .3 The intent of this specification is to define the materials and work required by the Contractor to ensure that installed plant materials successfully adapt to the project site in order to obtain the desired effect from the planting while reducing the rate of failure and replacement.

-.1 Supply all products, labour, equipment, and services necessary to maintain the entire landscape area indicated in the contract documents for one (1) full year, beginning on the date of Acceptance of the entire landscape area.
+.1 Supply all products, labour, equipment, and services necessary to maintain the entire landscape area indicated in the contract documents for the maintenance period of two (2) full years [to confirm with Owner's Representative before tender], beginning on the date of the Certificate of Substantial Performance.